Dynatrace/ace-box/user-skel/ansible/roles/keptn/Readme.md

 ### Deploying Keptn

-The main task deploys Keptn on a kubernetes cluster.
+The main task deploys Keptn on a Kubernetes cluster.
 It is recommended to add a condition whether cloud_automation_flavor is "KEPTN" as shown below.

 This task:
  - ensures Gitea is installed when we are using Keptn to have auto repository provisioning.
  - installs Keptn-CLI on the ACE-Box.
- - creates an ingress using nginx ingress controller or a virtual service using istio depending on your choice
+ - creates an ingress using Nginx Ingress Controller or a virtual service using Istio depending on your choice
  - installs keptn-jmeter, keptn-dynatrace, keptn-helm, keptn-synthetic, keptn-test-collector, keptn-job-executor services when enabled in the role defaults.

 ```yaml